part of EDLounge Group.

 a criminal offence, eg fraud

-someone’s health and safety is in danger
+someone’s health and safety are in danger

-risk or actual damage to the environment
+the risk or actual damage to the environment

 a miscarriage of justice